Exercise a high degree of caution overall in Colombia because of the threat of terrorism and criminal activity. See Safety and security

 Yellow fever and other mosquito-borne diseases

 Yellow fever is widespread.
-It is a potentially fatal viral disease transmitted by mosquitoes, which is preventable by vaccination.
+It's a potentially fatal viral disease transmitted by mosquitoes, which is preventable by vaccination.

 There is widespread transmission of Zika virus.
-The Australian Department of Health advises pregnant women to discuss any travel plans with their doctor and defer non-essential travel to affected areas.
-Further advice for both females and males is available from the
+If pregnant, the Australian Department of Health advises you discuss any travel plans with a doctor and defer non-essential travel to affected areas.
+Further advice is available from the

 Department of Health.